As the temperature drops, the risk of a burst increases. Find out how you can best prepare

 When temperatures drop below 0° water starts to freeze, amazing we know!

-In March 2018 after a 16° drop in temperature we had almost 175 burst mains in one week alone.
+One day after a 16° drop in temperature we had almost 175 burst mains in one week alone.
 We've invested loads to try and stop as many burst mains as possible but if it gets that cold again we are likely to see mains bursting.
 Be prepared!

 Spend a fiver, save £9,000